 The Workforce Services receives the participant referral from the Healthcare Partner.
-Once the participant is placed in the Treatment Group, the MWS Coordinator and the Employment Services (ES) Coordinator attend the first meeting with the participant to develop the RETAINWORKS Employment Plan.
+Once the participant is placed in the Treatment Group, the MWS Coordinator and the Employment Services (ES) Coordinator attend the first meeting with the participant to develop the RETAINWORKS Employment Plan also known as the IEP.
 The RETAINWORKS Employment Plan must include the following elements:

 - 1. Career options and goals for returning to work with the same employer or plan to seek a position

 - 2. Assessment results

 - 3. Barriers and needs

-- 4. Services provided by the Workforce and Medical systems
+- 4. Services provided by the Workforce and Medical systems (this includes referral to services within the AJC or from an external partner)

 - 5. Training plans (if applicable)

 - 6. Partner provided services

-- 7. Supported services

-- 8. Participant expectations, i.e., attend provider visits, participate in scheduled meetings

-- 9. Employer involvement

-- 10. Contact information for the RTW team; and

-- 11. Next steps
+- 7. Supported services - 8.
+Participant expectations, i.e., attend provider visits, participate in scheduled meetings - 9.
+Employer involvement - 10.
+Contact information for the RTW team; and - 11.
+Next steps - Health related information is not needed as part of the IEP.
+(Updated 3/15/2024)

 A section of the RETAINWORKS Employment Plan outlines participant expectations to attend provider visits, participate in scheduled meetings with the RTW Nurse Navigator or ES Coordinator, and other necessary communications with the RTW Team.
 It also describes how employment services are delivered and how the RETAINWORKS ES Coordinator may be involved.
 Participants are made aware of how each member of the RTW Team is involved in their path back to work.
 The RTW Nurse Navigator will remain the main point of contact for the participant who will communicate with the Workforce and ES Coordinators about further follow-up visits.

 The RETAINWORKS Employment Plan will be entered in KANSASWORKS.com The RETAINWORKS Employment plan, the release of information, and other required program documents are signed (in-person or DocuSign).
 Once this is complete an incentive payment is issued.